Robert H. Dennard

 “One of the best indications of my success came from the United States Patent and Trademark Office itself,” said Dennard.
 “I received a call from Washington one day asking that I send back my copy of the original patent they issued.
 Their copy had been run through the photocopier so often, it was no longer legible!”

-A pioneer in scaling theory, which provides rules for making circuits smaller in every dimension, Dennard has been an IBM Fellow since 1979.
-He holds more than 100 U.S. patents, and his many awards include the National Medal of Technology, the Harvey Prize, the IEEE Medal of Honor, the Draper Prize and the Kyoto Prize.
+A pioneer in scaling theory, which provides rules for making circuits smaller in every dimension, Dennard was named an IBM Fellow in 1979.
+He held more than 100 U.S. patents, and his many awards included the National Medal of Technology, the Harvey Prize, the IEEE Medal of Honor, the Draper Prize and the Kyoto Prize.